 The Affordable Care Act (federal health reform law) is a set of health insurance reforms that started in 2010 and will continue to roll out in 2014 and beyond.

-Colorado’s health insurance marketplace, Connect For Health Colorado, now offers a new way for people without insurance to shop for coverage and find out if they can get financial help to help buy private insurance.
+Colorado’s health insurance marketplace, Connect For Health Colorado, offers a way for people without insurance to shop for coverage and find out if they can get financial help to help buy private insurance.
 They can also find out if they qualify for Colorado’s Medicaid or the Child Health Plan Plus (CHP+) programs.

 The timeline below summarizes important changes in the law since its signing in 2010.